DhanushaPerera07/Airbnb-clone-react/README.md

+# About this project

+This project is a airbnb clone project which has deleloped using React.

+# Development Related Details

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).